-Research shows workplace wellbeing absolutely can be improved with the right tools.
-The question of course is what works and what doesn’t?
+Research shows workplace wellbeing absolutely can be improved with the right ergonomic software tools such as take a break apps, hourly reminder apps, posture reminder apps etc… The question of course is what human factors and ergonomics interventions work and what doesn’t?
 Answering that requires data.
-Technologies, such as Wellnomics Risk Management, make real time measurement of wellness related behaviors possible.
+Technologies, such as Wellnomics Risk Management, make real time measurement of wellness related behaviors, such as stretching at work rates, possible.
 These metrics should be Key Performance Indicators (KPIs) for all health and safety managers.

-Any wellness interventions that can’t be measured, or which aren’t shifting the needle when they are measured, need to either be improved or replaced by interventions that are measurable and shown to be effective:
+Any wellness interventions such as office stretches, ergonomic setup and so on that can’t be measured, or which aren’t shifting the needle when they are measured, need to either be improved or replaced by ergonomic workstation interventions that are measurable and shown to be effective:

-An interdisciplinary team of researchers at the University of Illinois at Urbana-Champaign conducted a two-year study on the efficacy of workplace wellness programs and found that such programs have little impact on employee health, health beliefs and medical utilization.
+An interdisciplinary team of researchers at the University of Illinois at Urbana-Champaign conducted a two-year study on the efficacy of ergonomics in the workplace and wellness programs and found that such programs have little impact on employee health, health beliefs and medical utilization.